Jordan2266/Gun-Control/README.md

 ![image](https://user-images.githubusercontent.com/54198889/66175761-ef564700-e628-11e9-82d8-1b16615b0d88.png)

 # The danger of Stand your Ground Laws
 <p>According to everytownresearch.org, 30 people die every month due to stand your ground laws and it leads to more firearm injuries.
 Stand your ground laws in the state of Florida alone led to a 32% increase in firearm  deaths and a 24% increase in overall homicides.
-An example of stand your ground laws leading to an unlawful shooting was on September 6 2018, Dallas police officer Amber Guyger killed Botham Jean in his own apartment.
+An example of stand your ground laws leading to an unlawful shooting was on September 6, 2018, Dallas police officer Amber Guyger killed Botham Jean in his own apartment.
 Amber Guyger entered Botham Jean's apartment when she was off-duty and mistakenly thought Botham's apartment was her's.
-Believeing that he was a burglar, Amber Guyger shot Botham Jean in his own apartment.
-She has now been sentenced 10 years in prison while many other believe she deserved more that 20 years.</p>
+Believing that he was a burglar, Amber Guyger shot Botham Jean in his own apartment.
+She has now been sentenced to 10 years in prison while many other believe she deserved more that 20 years.</p>

 ![image](https://user-images.githubusercontent.com/54198889/66175368-57a42900-e627-11e9-8a1a-679683858bd9.png)

 # Stricter versions of Stand your Ground Laws
 <p>Despite the fact that majority of the United States passed stand your ground laws, many of these states have different versions of it such as the Castle Doctrine.
-The Castle Doctrine is law that gives people the right to use their firearm if there is an intruder in that person's household.
+The Castle Doctrine is a law that gives people the right to use their firearm if there is an intruder in that person's household.
 As stated earlier, the state of New York uses the Castle Doctrine for self-defense.
 But there are many circumstances to this and there are rules for self-defense which include:</p>

 <p><b>-If you are attempting to stop a burglary in your home you may use lethal force</b></p>
 <p><b>-You cannot shoot the intruder if they are retreating</b></p>